cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 **********************************

-Cilium also supports an annotation-based DSR and SNAT mode, that is, services are exposed by default via SNAT, and on-demand as DSR:
+Cilium also supports an annotation-based DSR and SNAT mode, that is, services can be exposed by default via SNAT and on-demand as DSR (or vice versa):

 .. code-block:: yaml